Getting Ready for the ICFP 2008 Programming Contest

 Peter Sestoft and I have written a note about how to write scanners and parsers in C#.
 The note is based on earlier versions for SML and Java.

 The parsers you write using our method are recursive descent parsers.
-For the scanners, however, we just use and add-hoc method.
+For the scanners, however, we just use an add-hoc method.
 Both parsers and scanners makes good use of the .NET framework.
 For instance, the scanners creates a token stream from a TextReader.
 Hence, the scanners can be used to scan both files and strings.
 Likewise, a token stream is represented as IEnumerable<Token> and scanners uses yield to create this token stream.
 Thus, creating the token stream lazily.

 To give an example, the simplest scanner presented in the note is the following scanner: